AgroTechLab-IFSC/.github/profile/README.md

 - [Benchmark Mega2560](https://github.com/AgroTechLab-IFSC/benchmark_mega2560) - A benchmark of Arduino® Mega 2560 power consumption in different operating modes.
 - [Benchmark Pro Mini](https://github.com/AgroTechLab-IFSC/benchmark_pro_mini) - A benchmark of Arduino® Pro Mini power consumption in different operating modes.
 - [ATL-100 FW](https://github.com/AgroTechLab-IFSC/atl100_fw) - ATL-100 is a multiparametric station developed to be used as a meteorological station, agrometeorological station, hydrological station, aquaculture station, tide gauge station or fire monitoring station (forest or urban).

 ### Private Repositories

-## Hardware

-The repositories below are our **HW (*Hardware*)** solutions:

-### Public Repositories

-- [ATL-100 HW](https://github.com/AgroTechLab-IFSC/atl100_hw) - ATL-100 is a multiparametric station developed to be used as a meteorological station, agrometeorological station, hydrological station, aquaculture station, tide gauge station or fire monitoring station (forest or urban).

-### Private Repositories